 If your measure was installed before April 2015, the energy company that helped to fund it may have a record of the installer’s name (see step 5) and may be able to help you.

-We may be able to confirm the name of the relevant guarantee agency if the measure was installed after March 2015.
+We may be able to confirm the name of the relevant guarantee agency if the measure was installed after March 2015 and before 1 April 2022.
 This will be provided to you as a code, which you can check against our Appropriate Guarantees list to find out which company is responsible.
+TrustMark were responsible for all aspects of the guarantee process including assessing ECO appropriate guarantee applications for ECO3.
+ECO3 appropriate guarantees can be found on the TrustMark website and any queries regarding these should be directed to TrustMark (firstname.lastname@example.org).
 The list of appropriate guarantee providers and their contact details can be found on our website for ECO1 and ECO2 (including ECO2t) and ECO3.

 Please note, however, that we do not hold copies of any guarantee certificates.
 You will have to contact the guarantee agency to obtain copies of any certificates that may have been issued.
 In addition, Ofgem do not hold any information relating to guarantees for measures installed before April 2015.

 If you do not have your guarantee and the measure was installed before April 2015, you could contact all the guarantee agencies covering the type of wall insulation in question and ask them if they have a record of a guarantee covering your address.
 If the measure was installed after March 2015 and before 1 April 2022 you can contact TrustMark directly or contact the guarantee agencies listed on their website